atextor/atextor.github.com/_posts/2020-07-27-building-a-decent-java-cli.md

 [^1]: Because moving the cursor around, at least on Unix, is done using ANSI escape sequences, just
     like producing colored output.

+[^2]: You might say: You could handle _just_ the `--help` arguments and the like in the wrapper
+    script to have _that_ give instant feedback to avoid the JVM startup time, and you might technically be right.
+However, I won't go into detail on how that's a bad idea.

 Please go [here](https://github.com/atextor/atextor.github.com/issues/5) to comment this article.